 Delve into the remote Yukon Territory at Herschel Island

-Arrive in Montreal and transfer to your hotel.
-Later, gather for a welcome dinner, where you meet your fellow guests and Expedition Team.
+Arrive in New York City and transfer to your hotel.
+Later, gather for a welcome dinner, where you meet your fellow guests and members of your Expedition Team.

 Transfer to the airport for an early morning charter flight to Western Greenland, arriving at Kangerlussuaq at the edge of the Greenland Ice Sheet.
 Later, board your luxury expedition cruiser and enjoy the thrill of setting off for sea.
 This evening, join fellow guests and your Expedition Team for a welcome reception.